romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-In the context of GHAS, how are permissions interpreted throughout the security workflow?
+Q: In the context of GHAS, how are permissions interpreted throughout the security workflow?
 <details><summary>Show the answer</summary><p>

 - **Permissions are based on roles, with specific access to security tools and alerts defined by role within the organization or repository**